 The less said the better.
-Moments later Rosella was back out in open air, swimming in a sea of whale snot.
+Moments later Rosella was back out in open air, swimming in a see a of whale snot.
 But she was alive and could see an island nearby.
 She swam there as fast as she could.